TelenorStartIoT/tutorials/01-fipy-coap/README.md

 You will learn how to:

-   * download and install the VSCode editor and the Pymakr plugin
+   1. Sign up for a Managed IoT Cloud (MIC) platform account
-   * assemble the dev-kit and connect it to the VSCode editor
+   2. Download the software you need
-   * create a Telenor Managed IoT Cloud (MIC) platform account
+   3. Assemble the FiPy dev-kit
-   * register your dev-kit in MIC and create payload transformations
+   4. Register your dev-kit in MIC as a CoAP "Thing"
-   * flash the modem firmware on the FiPy (to support either LTE-M or NB-IoT)
+   5. Flash FiPy for NB-IoT or update the LTE-M firmware
-   * program the dev-kit and send data to MIC over Telenor's excellent 4G LTE-M or NB-IoT network
+   6. Program the FiPy using CoAP
-   * view your data in MIC
+   7. Visualise your data in MIC

 You can also find a lot of info related to the FiPy on Pycom's own documentation site: https://docs.pycom.io/gettingstarted/